 Look carefully at your developing Monarch larvae (caterpillars).
 Do you see any unusual dirt-like spots?
 If so, chances are likely that your caterpillars have ingested the OE spore.
 This is the parasite that affects Monarch and Queen butterflies and has a deleterious effect upon their lives.
 Check the pictures below (click on each to enlarge for more details).
 Can you see the spots?
 OE parasitization causes many problems for developing

 Look at the antennae on this caterpillar.
 Notice anything unusual?

 Click on this picture to see a close-up of the things that would include the dirt-like or 'dirty' spots, mottled or uneven striping, misshapen antennae, …

-Questions arise as to how to euthanize.
+If you do elect to euthanize, the question is how to euthanize.
 There are a variety of methods of doing this.

 - Killing jar (Dip a cotton ball into some nail polish remover containing acetone and place this into a jar with a lid.
 Place the larva into the jar and seal the lid tightly for one hour.)

 - Freezing (put in a baggy then put in your freezer for at least one day, then put into the trash)

 - Squishing/smashing (put larva in a baggy or paper towel then squish)

 Note: I received a recent email (9/3/14) from Dr. Sonia Altizer at the University of Georgia.
 She says that in all of her research, she did not think that different colors indicated Oe but that larvae should be isolated and observed.
 Some will be fine, others may not make it.
 Again, in my personal experiences, I have found that the mottled ones do not make it so I euthanize.
 It's up to you to make your own decisions!

 A special Thank You to Leigh Hayes for the heads-up on noticing the little spots/dots on Monarch larvae and its possible connection/correlation to OE.